How to Install PyCharm on Debian? (With Shortcut)

 • Run the following command:

-Don’t forget to replace A.B.C with the version number you have.
+(Don’t forget to replace your A.B.C with the version number of your folder.)

-We have to use a terminal because the default user doesn’t have the right to write in the /opt folder.
+We have to use a terminal because the default user on Raspberry Pi doesn’t have permission to write to the /opt folder.

 There is no installation wizard for PyCharm, we get the files already compiled and ready to use.
 It’s fine, but it doesn’t add it to the launcher on Debian.